Table Of Contents

 Glycerin:

 Contrary to popular belief, Glycerin is NOT a fungal acne trigger.
 It is the mixture of Glycerin with other problematic lipids that cause yeast breakouts.
 Research on Glycerin is sporadic, but at least a couple of studies show that it can help with Malassezia folliculitis.
-One study showed that in the correct concentrations (high), a 10% Glycerin solution was effective in reducing Malassezia on the skin.

 Honey:

 Honey is one of those ingredients that is good for pathogens in general.
-Many research shows that different types of honey inhibit staph, E. coli, and other pathogens.
+Much research shows that different types of honey inhibit staph, E. coli, and other pathogens.
 Some research suggests honey might be useful for seborrheic dermatitis and dandruff, two conditions associated with Malassezia folliculitis (fungal acne).
 It is also very hydrating to the skin.

 Rosehip Oil:

-Although a very potent antioxidant, rosehip oil is an ingredient to avoid since it is rich in polyunsaturated fatty acids, chiefly linoleic acid and linolenic acid which can promote Malassezia growth.
+Although a very potent antioxidant, rosehip oil is an ingredient to avoid since it is rich in polyunsaturated fatty acids, chiefly linoleic acid and linolenic acid, which can promote Malassezia growth.

 Coconut Oil:

-Similar to rosehip oil, coconut oil is one to steer clear of even though some recommend it.
+Similar to rosehip oil, coconut oil is one to steer clear of, even though some recommend it.
 It contains 47% lauric acid, which Malassezia loves!

 Green Tea Extract:

 Green tea contains catechins, which are antifungal and antimicrobial compounds that aid in the reduction of bacteria and fungi on the skin.
-Baths with 5% pure green tea extract three times per week have demonstrated a reduction in Malassezia species and promote the effective healing of eczema-prone skin
+Baths with 5% pure green tea extract three times per week have demonstrated a reduction in Malassezia species and promote the effective healing of eczema-prone skin.
+[5]

 Aloe Vera:

-Aloe is well known for its anti-inflammatory and soothing properties.
-Unfortunately, we are just not convinced enough to say it is a practical solution in treating fungal acne.
 In one study, it was only effective at halting growth and not eradicating it.
 Also, for it to be effective, a relatively high concentration was required.
 It can also irritate the skin and is easy to spoil.

 Sulfur: